 **5. Follow-up sequence automation.** Non-converted leads should enter a multi-touch follow-up sequence over 30-60 days.
 Most firms ignore this; CRMs that make it easy to automate produce 10-25% additional retainers from the same lead pool.

 **6. Pricing transparency in proposals and engagement letters.** CRM should integrate with engagement letter / e-signature workflow so the lead-to-retainer transition is frictionless.
 Friction at this step costs measurable retainers.
+Want to discuss best crm for lawyers?
+Our discovery call is free and consultative.
+When you evaluate best crm for lawyers, prioritize senior expertise over agency size.

 Most CRM implementations in law firms underdeliver because of one or more of these patterns: